AdobeDocs/audience-manager-admin.es-ES/help/admin/companies/admin-manage-company-profiles.md

 ---
-description: Utilice la página Compañías de la herramienta de administración de Audience Manager para crear una nueva compañía.
+description: Utilice la página Compañías en la herramienta de administración de Audience Manager para crear una nueva compañía.
 seo-description: Use the Companies page in the Audience Manager Admin tool to create a new company.
 seo-title: Create a Company Profile
 title: Crear un perfil de compañía